github-education-resources/hackconviii/README.md

   <details>
   <summary>Show us your "view" 🖼 </summary>

  *  Share a picture of your “view” at the conference.
 Laptop on the couch?
-Maybe the weather's nice and your hanging out outside?
+Maybe the weather's nice and you're hanging out outside?
 Let's see what HackCon looks like in your slice on the universe.
 Upload a picture to the [Discussion](https://github.com/education/hackconviii/discussions) to verify this mission.
   </details>

 <details>